grafana/carbon-relay-ng/docs/grafana-net.md

 * timeout: after how many milliseconds to consider a request to the hosted metrics to timeout, so that it will retry later (default 5000)
 * sslverify: disables ssl verifications, useful for test/POC setups with self signed ssl certificates (default true)
 * concurrency: how many independent workers pushing data to grafanacloud (default 10)
+* errBackoffMin: initial retry interval in ms for failed http requests
+* errBackoffFactor: growth factor for the retry interval for failed http requests